The Benefits of Scalp Massages

-Full-body massages are great and all, but have you ever had a scalp massage?
-Compared to our face and body, we often don’t give our hair or scalp the TLC it deserves.
-Rumor has it, though, these massages may provide some beauty benefits in addition to feeling oh-so-relaxing.
-To find out the truth about scalp massages, we tapped trichologist Penny James from Penny James Salon and Kerry E Yates, founder of Colour Collective.
-Here, we’re breaking down some of the benefits of a scalp massage and why it might be worth adding to your weekly beauty routine.
+Full-body massages are great, but have you ever had a scalp massage?
+Compared to our face and body, we don’t give our hair or scalp the TLC it deserves.
+Aside from feeling incredibly relaxing, scalp massages can provide hair health benefits you might not have been aware of.
+To find out more about the benefits of scalp massages, we tapped trichologist Penny James from Penny James Salon and Kerry E Yates, founder of Colour Collective.
+Keep scrolling to get the scoop.

 What Are the Benefits of a Scalp Massage?

 From hormone imbalances, medical conditions or even genetics, there are a bunch of different causes for hair loss.
 The good news is that studies show that scalp massages can help address hair loss.
 How?
 For starters, hair loss can often be attributed to stress, which is something that a scalp massage can definitely help with.
 “Scalp massages can be very beneficial to relax the scalp muscles which can get very tight due to stress,” James says.

 There are three main muscle groups on the scalp known as temporalis, frontalis and occipitalis.
 To help relieve stress, it’s important to stimulate these muscles.
 Not only do scalp massages help calm these muscles, but they can also help improve blood circulation, which James says can contribute to the improvement of certain scalp conditions (think: oily scalp and dandruff.)